 With this command the OpenPGP application in the terminal selects the corresponding application on the card.
 Only the significant bytes of the AID are presented in the command data.
 Possible response data (FCI) don't need to be evaluated by the application.
 A valid SELECT of the OpenPGP application sets the curConstructedDO pointer to the Virtual Root DO and adds all data objects in the application to the current template.
-The curDO ponter is undefined, so a following GET/PUT DATA command will always reference the first occurrence of a DO.
+The curDO pointer is undefined, so a following GET/PUT DATA command will always reference the first occurrence of a DO.
+The command sets all private keys (Key-Ref) to their default bindings.